grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Ellipse

-The ellipse element enables you to add a basic ellipse to the canvas.
-Ellipse elements support displaying text (both fixed and field data) as well as can change background color based on data thresholds.
+The ellipse element lets you add a basic ellipse to the canvas.
+An ellipse element can display text (both fixed and field data) and its background color can be changed based on data thresholds.

 ### Rectangle